pvini07BR/virus-havoc/README.md

 OBS: The stage 1 was made to be played only with the following guns: Common Laser Gun, Dual-Cannon Laser Gun and Dual-Cannon Diagonal Laser Gun.

 STAGE 2:
-There are two enemies: the paper plane bomber, and the shooting folder, both has 6 of health.
+There are three enemies: the paper plane bomber, the shooting folder and the spamming trash bin.
+The first two has 6 of health.
 The plane shoots a .zip bomb, that can deal between 1-2 of damage on the player and the enemies.
 And the shooting folder, shoots files on your direction.
 Deals only 1 of damage.
+The spamming trash bin points on you for some time, and then shoots a beam of papers, representing a spam.
+And then it goes away, and it's immortal.

 LOOT BOXES:
 They are boxes that contains a random gun, depending on the stage that you are playing.
 It has 75% of chance of appearing on a stage, depending on what moment exactly it was made to it appear.
 If you already got the loot box before, it will not appear again until you restart the stage.